ding-si-han/Computational-Musicology-Portfolio/README.md

 ## Typicality of tracks
 ### Typical Tracks
-1. Turn Your Eyes
+Typical songs include worship music songs
+1. Christ Our Hope in Life and Death
 2. Still / PEACE
-3. Speak O Lord
+3. Turn Your Eyes

 ### Atypical Tracks
 1. Bie Wei Wo Hao (Mandarin Song)
+  - This song has a very Cantonese style which is different energy and mood
-2. One Pursuit
+3. One Pursuit
+  - This song is written and produced by a local Singaporean writer as opposed to most of the other worship songs written and produced abroad in Europe, US and Australia.